DeepTrackAI/DeepTrack2/README.md

 ### Installation

-To install, clone the DeepTrack folder to your project directory.
+To install, clone the folder 'deeptrack' to your project directory.
 The ability to install the package through pip is comming soon.

 Dependencies:
 - tensorflow (>=1.14)